• Skip to primary navigation

 Prepare the filling

 • Wash the orange, lemon and lime then grate about 1 teaspoon of zest from each.
 Make sure you only get the coloured zest as this is where all the flavour is (image 1 above).
-Try not to get any of the white pith from under the zest as this is inclined to be bitter.
+Try not to get any white pith from under the zest as this is inclined to be bitter.
 Set this aside to sprinkle on top of the assembled tart.

-• Pour the greek yoghurt and condensed milk into a mixing bowl.
+• Pour the Greek yoghurt and condensed milk into a mixing bowl.
 Add the citrus juice and mix to combine (image 2 above).

 Assemble the tart